whyoleg/cryptography-kotlin/PLANS.md

 * Algorithms:
     * SHA-3 (hash)
-    * SHAKE (hash)
-    * AES-CTR (cipher)
-    * Ed25519 curve
-* Tests
-    * Android integration tests
-        * doesn't support RSASSA-PSS
-        * doesn't support java.util.Base64 on at least API 21 - need to handle this - migrate to kotlin.Base64 when available
-      * need to somehow be able to run tests from `random` with android emulator
-    * better caching in tests (ciphers/signature* like keys) - rework testtool to be more reliable (use WebSockets)
 * Other:
-    * rebuild OpenSSL to version 3.1.x and include it statically while testing over 3.0.x and 3.1.x dynamically
     * investigate WASM support
     * move provider package declarations to root
     * move algorithms package declarations to root
-* Project structure:
-    * decide on how additional android tests should be run
 * setup workflow, so that the next snapshot version will be developed in dev branch, and not publish dokka (or to separate page)

 ## 0.3.0: New operations, algorithms, engines